Car suspension

 Suspension is the system of tires, tire air, springs, shock absorbers and linkages that connects a vehicle to its wheels and allows relative motion between the two.
 Suspension systems must support both road holding/handling and ride quality, which are at odds with each other.
 The tuning of suspensions involves finding the right compromise.
-It is important for the suspension to keep the road wheel in contact with the road surface as much as possible, because all the road or ground forces acting on the vehicle do so through the contact patches of the tires.
+The suspension is crucial for maintaining consistent contact between the road wheel and the road surface, as all forces exerted on the vehicle by the road or ground are transmitted through the tires' contact patches.
 The suspension also protects the vehicle itself and any cargo or luggage from damage and wear.
 The design of front and rear suspension of a car may be different.

 History

 An early form of suspension on ox-drawn carts had the platform swing on iron chains attached to the wheeled frame of the carriage.
 This system remained the basis for most suspension systems until the turn of the 19th century, although the iron chains were replaced with the use of leather straps called thoroughbraces by the 17th century.
 No modern automobiles have used the thoroughbrace suspension system.

 By approximately 1750, leaf springs began appearing on certain types of carriage, such as the Landau.

 By the middle of the 19th century, elliptical springs might additionally start to be used on carriages.